Clinical Documentation Specialist

 American Health Information Management Association (AHIMA)

 AHIMA’s clinical documentation improvement certification offers a module-based approach to certification as a CDI professional.
-There are no academic prerequisites and students have access to the site and its resources for one full calendar year after application and payment.
+There are no academic prerequisites, and students can access the site and its resources for one full calendar year after application and payment.
 Four courses must be completed.

 • Location: Online